habitat-sh/habitat/www/source/docs/plan-syntax.html.md

 pkg_interpreters
 : An array of interpreters used in [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) lines for scripts.
 Specify the subdirectory where the binary is relative to the package, for example, `bin/bash` or `libexec/neverland`, since binaries can be located in directories besides `bin`.
-This list of interpreters will be written to the metadata INTERPRETERS file, located inside a package artifact, with their fully-qualified path.
+This list of interpreters will be written to the metadata INTERPRETERS file, located inside a package, with their fully-qualified path.
 Then these can be used with the fix_interpreter function.
 For more information on declaring shebangs in Habitat, see [Plan hooks](#plan-hooks), and for more information on the fix_interpreter function, see [Plan utility functions](#plan-utility-functions).

   ~~~
   pkg_interpreters=(bin/bash)